 Let’s start with the most prominent example of the roads information, shown when viewing the Traffic status board.

 The response returns an array of all of the RoadCorridor entities, giving their names, geographical information, and their status (by default from now until midnight).
-Note also that in the example shown, the corridor has a group of ‘Central London Red Routes’.
+Note also that, the corridor has a group of ‘Central London Red Routes’.
 We use this to show a single status for the corridors that make up this group.
 These statuses can then be sorted by their severity to produce the status board as shown above.

 Other useful endpoints: